 2017 Highlights Series

-At the Cloud Foundry Summit Silicon Valley, Angela Chin & Christian Ang of Pivotal Software delivered a talk on deploying Cloud Foundry using some of the new tools being worked on by the Cloud Foundry community.
+At the Cloud Foundry Summit Silicon Valley, Angela Chin & Christian Ang of VMware Software delivered a talk on deploying Cloud Foundry using some of the new tools being worked on by the Cloud Foundry community.

 While it’s quite easy to deploy Cloud Foundry using BOSH, said Ang, there are many hurdles users come across even before they reach the point of using BOSH.
 One needs an underlying infrastructure somewhere to run all of this.
 A YAML file can be used to tell BOSH about this infrastructure, but it’s a lot of work that a user shouldn’t have to deal with to deploy Cloud Foundry.